 - The user is familiar with viewing the results of compliance job runs through the GUI.

-This page shows how to add exceptions from the Components section of the BMC Server Automation user interface.
 There are a number of advantages to using the Component view to handle system compliance and exceptions.
 Some of the advantages are:

 A component/compliance template can be run from any job folder and the user can set the name of the template; however, no matter how many jobs are created to run discovery and compliance, only one component will be created.